 How do you reheat frozen quiche?
 You can reheat frozen quiche in the oven, the microwave, or even the toaster.
 Using the oven will give you the best results, but if you do not have the time to wait for the oven to heat up, the microwave or toaster are good options too.

 Read on to learn everything you need to know in order to reheat frozen quiche.
 You’ll be so happy that you have the know-how to reheat any quiche that you fancy and have it taste fabulous!

 As quiche contains a couple of different ingredients, reheating it can become tricky.
 Due to the high egg content, reheated quiche can sometimes turn out watery, or the crust might become soggy.

 If the quiche contains bacon, such as a quiche Lorraine, the bacon might become soggy in the microwave.
 It is important to know which ingredients are in your quiche when deciding how to reheat it.

 Your quiche will taste fresh and as-new when reheated in the oven.
-The quiche would have initially have been cooked in the oven, so it makes sense then that the oven would be the best option to bring backs its great texture and flavor.
+The quiche would have initially been cooked in the oven, so it makes sense then that the oven would be the best option to bring back its great texture and flavor.